madewithbill/scrimba-color-generator/README.md

 ## Features
 - Choose a color with the color picker, or refresh the page to get a random color.
-- Choose from 5 different color scheme methods.
+- Choose from 5 different color palette methods.
 - Copy the hex codes of generated colors.

 ## Methods